-The navigation position and selected Sphere for all channels can be reset by pressing the Preset, Depth, and Latitude knobs at the same time.
-The Depth, Latitude, and Longitude positions will be reset to the starting position within the Sphere, the first built-in Sphere will be selected, and Dispersion, the Dispersion Pattern, and Wavetable Spread will be cleared.
+The navigation position for all unlocked channels can be reset by pressing the Preset and Depth knobs at the same time.
+The Depth, Latitude, and Longitude positions will be reset to the starting position within the Sphere, and Dispersion and Dispersion Pattern will be cleared.